marians/py-css-js-cruncher/README.md

 original JavaScript/CSS files, neither minified nor combined.

 So in order to make it easy to create combined/minified files fast and easy, I created this tool.
-If you have a command line open, it should make crteating new CSS and JS files for your app a matter of seconds.
+If you have a command line open, it should make creating new CSS and JS files for your app a matter of seconds.